+Lower Macquarie Sandstone Groundwater Sources

+Groundwater annual report 2023.

+Introduction

-Lower Macquarie Sandstone Groundwater Sources Groundwater annual report 2022 Introduction This report is a summary of water accounts, volume pumped and groundwater levels for the Lower Macquarie sandstone groundwater sources for the period 1 July 2021 to 30 June 2022, including the start of year water account volumes for the 2022/2023 water year.
-It will be updated regularly.
-For detailed information of the hydrogeology, management and past long-term water level behaviour of these water sources refer to the Groundwater Resource Description Report for the Macquarie-Castlereagh Alluvium: www.industry.nsw.gov.au/data/assets/pdf_file/0017/192221/macquarie-castlereagh-alluvium-appendix-a-water-resource-description.pdf Description The Lower Macquarie groundwater sources are located within the Macquarie-Castlereagh River catchment.
-Six separate groundwater sources make up the Lower Macquarie, three of these are sandstone (included in this report): - Lower Macquarie Zone 3 Groundwater Source - Lower Macquarie Zone 4 Groundwater Source - Lower Macquarie Zone 5 Groundwater Source The Lower Macquarie sandstone groundwater sources (Figure 1) extend north-west from Narromine.
+This report is a summary of water accounts, volume pumped and groundwater levels for the Lower Macquarie sandstone groundwater sources for the period 1 July 2021 to 30 June 2023 including the start of year water account volumes for the 2023/2024 water year.

+For detailed information of the hydrogeology, management and past long-term water level behaviour of these water sources refer to the Groundwater Resource Description Report for the Macquarie-Castlereagh Alluvium:

+$\underline{www.industry.nsw.gov.au/data/assets/pdf_file/0017/192221/macquarie-castlereagh-alluvium-appendix-a-water-resource-description.pdf}$

+Description

+The Lower Macquarie groundwater sources are located within the Macquarie-Castlereagh River catchment.
+Six separate groundwater sources make up the Lower Macquarie, three of these are sandstone (included in this report):

+- Lower Macquarie Zone 3 Groundwater Source

+- Lower Macquarie Zone 4 Groundwater Source

+- Lower Macquarie Zone 5 Groundwater Source

+The Lower Macquarie sandstone groundwater sources (Figure 1) extend north-west from Narromine.

 The Lower Macquarie sandstone groundwater sources comprise mainly quartzose sandstone known as the Pilliga Sandstone, with minor siltstone and mudstone, of the Surat Basin of Mesozoic age (250 to 65 million years old).

 Water resource management

-Water sharing plan The Lower Macquarie sandstone groundwater sources are managed by the rules defined in the Water Sharing Plan for the Macquarie-Castlereagh Alluvial Groundwater Sources 2020.
-The water sharing plans are available for viewing on the Department of Planning and Environment Water website at: www.industry.nsw.gov.au/water/plans-programs/water-sharing-plans/status/macquarie-castlereagh-region
+Water sharing plan

+The Lower Macquarie sandstone groundwater sources are managed by the rules defined in the Water Sharing Plan for the Macquarie-Castlereagh Alluvial Groundwater Sources 2020.

+The water sharing plans are available for viewing on the Department of Planning and Environment Water website at: water.dpie.nsw.gov.au/plans-and-programs/water-sharing-plans/status/macquariecastlereagh-region